Dav1d10/CarMotor/README.md

 3. The backend will start on `http://localhost:8999/api`

 4. Access the H2 In-Memory Database (Optional)
-    - Open your browser and go to `http://localhost:8080/h2-console`
+    - Open your browser and go to `http://localhost:8999/h2-console`
     - Use the following credentials and connect
 ```bash
 JDBC URL: jdbc:h2:mem:CarMotor
 User: sa
 Password: password
 ```
-5. Insert Data into the Database Tables (Optional)
+5. Insert Data Into the Database Tables (Optional)
     - Paste this [script](ISIS2603_202410_S3_E4_CarMotor_Back/sql/data.sql)
     - Click the run button